plfiorini/slides/slides/fosdem-2014/slides.md

 ---

-title: mauibuild
-subtitle: What it does now

-- Base system built from [Yocto](https://www.yoctoproject.org/)
-- Builds git repositories from core up to Hawaii, plus a few apps
-- Can build continuosly
-- Outputs different trees: runtime, runtime-debug, devel, devel-debug
-- Targets bare metal
-- Creates live images

----

-title: mauibuild
-subtitle: Ideas for the future

-- Pick a more complete base system (e.g. Mer, Fedora) and only build Qt and Hawaii
-- Focus on continuous integration, smoke tests and QA
-- Only target virtualized environments
-- No security updates

----

 title: Hawaii: philosophy
 class: big

-- Collaborate with upstream
-- Reuse other libraries when possible
-- Avoid unnecessary or bloated stuff
 - Only support Wayland
+- Minimalist UI
-- Adapt to diffent form factors
+- Adapt to diffent devices and form factors
 - Modular desktop with components
-- Easy and reliable API for styles
+- Easy styling and theming thanks to QML
+- Promote third party applications
+- Collaborate with upstream when possible
+- Reuse other libraries when possible

 ---